 If you, a loved one, or a friend are considering a divorce or currently going through a divorce, it’s crucial to consider the finances.
 You may want to talk with a mediator, in addition to seeking legal advice from a qualified attorney.
 Mediation may save you considerable stress, time, and money during the divorcing process.

-Article written by guest contributor, Leah Hadley.
+Guest contributor, Leah Hadley.
 Leah is an experienced mediator, Accredited Financial Counselor, Certified Divorce Financial Analyst, and a Master Analyst in Financial Forensics.
 After going through a divorce after ten years of marriage, her goal is to ease the stress of divorce by making the process as painless as possible for couples and individuals alike.
 When she’s not working, Leah loves spending time with her family, taking her kids on road trips, and volunteering with various organizations like the PTA, NAWBO and Girl Scouts.